 Overall, girls are affected more severely than boys.

-The doctor will ask about symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 CF is suspected in a child with classic symptoms, especially if a sibling has CF.

 CF is often diagnosed by symptoms, family history of CF, or a positive screening test in newborns.
 The diagnosis may be confirmed with genetic testing.
 Other lab tests that may be used to confirm CF include:

-Your doctor may need to check your lungs.
+Your lungs may be tested.
 This may be done to look for symptoms or to determine treatment.
 Tests may include:

 Tests may also be needed to check the pancreas.
 These tests may be done to assess symptoms or determine treatment.